javatlacati/swiplwebtut/webspanish.md

 An explanation, if you don't know what sessions are.

 The basic design of the web is stateless.
 Every transaction is independent of every other transaction.
-But we want to have an ongoign conversation with the user - when they put something in their shopping cart, we want to remember it.
+Sin embargo we want to have an ongoign conversation with the user - when they put something in their shopping cart, we want to remember it.

 Enter sessions.
 We give the browser a unique number (usually as a 'cookie') that they give back to us.
 We then look up the data associated with that session number, and we have the user's data.
 Por supuesto eventually memory would fill with sessions, so we delete old sessions.
 If we don't have the data for a session ID, we just start a new one.
 You can see this by going to a site, putting something in a shopping cart, then not coming back to the site for months.